Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with unbounded coefficients: Model

-\begin{remark} In \cite{marconi2008fluctuation}, the authors added a linear perturbation to the drift and kept the diffusion coefficient unchanged.
+\begin{remark} In \cite[Section 2.3.2]{marconi2008fluctuation}, the authors added a linear perturbation to the drift and kept the diffusion matrix unchanged.
 In addition, the authors assumed that the perturbed drift has the form of

 Here we remove these two restrictions and consider a general nonlinear external perturbation. \end{remark}